kpunith8/github-jobs-client/README.md

 ```

 - Once the server is up and running test whether API end point is working

+- Clone the client app and install the dependencies

 - Finally start the react app in development, goto `client` folder and run
 ```